LukeWinikates/japanese-accent/README.md

 ## Redesign Ideas
 * allow tagging of videos, segments, words, word lists
+* what is the future of hardcoded word lists?
+* add "notes" to different items?
+* maybe instead of "quick 10" interaction, we show highlighted items based on boosting, and have a button to start a playlist/session from those
 * consider making each entry in the recording list a "card", and when you move from card to card, they collapse/expand to show the player and recorder
 * consider a "playlist" analogy for communicating about queueing the study entries?
 * more prominent "next" button (or smartly have a CTA for "re-record" or "next")